Red Teaming and Attack Simulation

 Outflank’s core service is red teaming and attack simulation.
 We apply realistic attacker techniques to your environment to prepare your organization for real incidents.

 Outflank’s approach to red teaming is unique in the market.
-We dont think of red teaming as a single sided measure to proof that we can break into your organization without your defensive team noticing.
-We believe that red teaming should give you better insight into how well your organization is able to defend against attacks and in which aspects your IT security can be improved.
+We don’t think of red teaming as a single sided challenge to prove that we can break into your organization without your defensive team noticing.
+We believe that red teaming should be a collaborative engagement that gives you an informed picture of how well your organization is able to defend against attacks and provides guidance for how your IT security can be improved.

-Since the beginning of the TIBER framework, we have been heavily involved in its development and improvement.
+We have been heavily involved in the development and improvement of the Threat Intelligence-based Ethical Red Teaming (TIBER) framework from its inception.
 We have contributed to the framework by developing testing guidelines and sharing our expert opinion during various meetings with central banks throughout Europe.

 Outflank performs TIBER engagements in various corners of the financial sector (banking, insurance, pension services and payment providers), and does so on a regular basis.